ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/README.md

 # Trading Profit Loss Diagram
-Quick and easy calculation for profit loss of your trades over time.
+Quick and easy calculation for profit loss of your trades over time using Python.
 Track your performance in trading with this simple chart.

 ### Prerequisites